eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-collections.md

 Property | Description
 |---------|-----------|
 `collection` | Automatically built components have this set to the canonical reference for the collection (i.e. `events`).
 It is used globally by all logic within the instantiated vue instance (and any components registered with a collection when its instantiated) to reference the collection.
  `data` | In vue, the data property is what is used to declare reactive properties exposed/implemented in templates.
-For the collection component object the initial data property is initialzed with an object containing two properties:  A property representing the collections entities (i.e. `data.events`), and a boolean property indicating whether any entities exist or not (i.e. `data.hasEvents`).
+For the collection component object the initial data property is initialized with an object containing two properties:  A property representing the collection's entities (i.e. `data.events`), and a boolean property indicating whether any entities exist or not (i.e. `data.hasEvents`).
- `mixins` : Automatically built mixins for the collection component object are registered here.
+ `mixins` | Automatically built mixins for the collection component object are registered here.
 You can read more about these auto-built mixins (and what they add to the properties for a component) later in this document.
+ `components` | Automatically built [model component option objects](eejs-api-models.md#model-component-option-objects) are registered on this property.